adammilando/MiniPoject/README.md

 ### Ratings

     GET /api/ratings - Get all ratings.
-    GET /api/ratings/{id} - Get a rating by ID.
+    GET /api/ratings/find-rating - Get Rating by user and camp GET /api/ratings/{id} - Get a rating by ID.
     POST /api/ratings - Create a new rating.
     PUT /api/ratings/{id} - Update an existing rating by ID.